Jeremias-Granqvist/Jeremias-Granqvist/README.md

 - 👋 Hi, I’m @Jeremias-Granqvist
-- 👀 I’m interested in rock climbing
+- 👀 I’m interested in rock climbing and software development
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning C#, .NET, Blazor and APIs.
 - 💞️ I’m looking to collaborate on something fun
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...